Virtual braid groups, virtual twin groups and crystallographic groups: Crystallographic groups and virtual braids

 \end{Obs}

-The group $VB_n/\Gamma_2(VP_n)$ has a copy of the symmetric group $S_n$ since the short exact sequence~(\ref{seqvbn}) splits.
-In the next result, for $2\le t\le n$, we classify the elements of order $t$ in the crystallographic group $VB_n/\Gamma_2(VP_n)$ that project to a cycle element of $S_n$ of order $t$.
+The group $VB_n/\Gamma_2(VP_n)$ has a copy of the symmetric group $S_n$, since the short exact sequence~(\ref{seqvbn}) splits.
+In the next result, for $2\le t\le n$, we classify the elements of order $t$ in the crystallographic group $VB_n/\Gamma_2(VP_n)$ that projects onto a cycle element of $S_n$ of order $t$.